nycoliver/orfs/README.md

 # Planetary Link

-A Decentralized peer to peer social network.
-IPFS + cjdns.
+A Decentralized social network built on IPFS.

 # Development